AltintoprakBeyza/BEYZA_ALTINTOPRAK/README.md

-# **Product Carousel for LC Waikiki**
+# **Product Carousel**

-A dynamic and responsive product carousel designed for LC Waikiki's product pages.
+A dynamic and responsive product carousel designed for e-commerce product pages.

 ## **Features**
 - Fetches product data from the provided JSON URL.